NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Spirit Coffin.md

 **Prerequisites** bakuwa lizardfolk heritage or Tian Xia origin
 * * *
 A hump forms on your back that allows you to attack and trap spirits.
 Your weapon and unarmed attack Strikes against incorporeal creatures become magical.
-If they're already magical, they instead gain the effects of a [[Equipment/Ghost Touch|Ghost Touch]] rune.
+If they're already magical, they instead gain the effects of a [[Ghost Touch|Ghost Touch]] rune.

 * * *